premcarver/3Aug/README_MRL.md

 ```sh
 $ npm install
 ```
-Rename all jason files to remove .example to get it in working mode.
+Rename all JSON files to remove .example to get it in working mode.
 Below is the screenshot for more details

 ![example image](/images/example.png)